 Having established these ideas through the social science literature, I introduced several concepts with which to articulate a solution to the conundrum of the medical body.
-I defined participant interests in a non-essentialist framework as concerns flowing from participation in a technical system or network rather than as preexisting facts about individuals or social categories.
-Such interests may exist in three forms, first, as informal and scarcely articulated feelings, second, as purely objective facts known to researchers, and third, as articulated and socially recognized matters of concern.
-Often the second modality must be mobilized to pass from the first to the third, that is to say, it is only by invoking scientific knowledge that participants are able to recognize, clearly state, and gain acceptance for a conception of their own interests.
-I introduced the concept of participant interests to explain how health related concerns of patients ignored by the medical institution might provide a basis for struggle over its con- figuration and procedures.
-These concerns were essentially communicative.
-They were under-estimated by a medical establishment increasingly preoccupied by scientific and technical advances.
+I defined "participant interests" in a non-essentialist framework as concerns flowing from enrolment in a technical system or network.
+Participant interests are thus not just pre-existing facts about individuals or groups but arise from technical involvements.
+Such interests take three forms, first, as informal and scarcely articulated feelings, second, as purely objective facts known to researchers, and third, as articulated and socially recognized matters of concern.
+In technical politics the second modality is sometimes necessary to pass from the first to the third, that is to say, only by invoking scientific knowledge are participants able to recognize, clearly state, and gain acceptance for a conception of their own interests.